-Professor Ian Brownile in a paper prepared for the Dene Nation stated that they, the Dene, have the right to self-determination, with the choice of government ranging from local automorp to various forms of federal association to "fullblooded separate international personality, stated-bood and independence".
-He further stated that although it was previously just a political right, since 1946 it has become a lead right.
+Professor Ian Brownlie in a paper prepared for the Dene Nation stated that they, the Dene, have the right to self-determination, with the choice of government ranging from local autonomy to various forms of federal association to "fullblooded separate international personality, statehood and independence".
+He further stated that although it was previously just a political right, since 1945 it has become a legal right.